alexmngn/pixo_multislides/README.md

 				enable: true
 			}
 		},
-		mobile: {						// Mobile size correspond to a screen width size equal or under 480px
+		mobile: {						// Mobile size correspond to a screen width equal or under the size "mobile"
 			autoPlay: {
 				enable: false,
 				delay: 5000